Report

 Man staring at this phone

-The Gambling Commission is undertaking a project to improve the way it collects data on adult gambling participation and the prevalence of problem gambling.
-The project started in 2021 with a pilot survey and this report summarises the findings from the experimental stage of the project.
+The Gambling Commission has undertaken a project to improve the way it collects data on adult gambling participation and the prevalence of problem gambling.
+The project started in 2021 with a pilot survey and was completed in early summer 2023.
+This report summarises the findings from the experimental stage of the project.

 The purpose of the experimental statistics phase was to build on the pilot and conduct further testing and refinement, to ensure the survey design and questionnaire content is robust for official statistics continuous data collection.